 An intermediate discrete-skills course designed to give intensive practice in listening, speaking, and pronunciation.
-Students will engage in group discussions and give informal reports in response to TV video, films and academic lectures on concrete tonics.
+Students will engage in group discussions and give informal reports in response to TV, video, films and academic lectures on concrete topics.
+Stress on recognizing differences between formal and informal diction, on differentiating voice patterns and cues in meaning, on using idiomatic prepositions correctly, and on developing English rhythm and intonation patterns.
+Lecture.
+Credit/no credit only.
+Not transferable, not degree applicable.

-ENGLISH AS A SECOND LANGUAGE 048 AB - 0.25 Units Verb forms, Part 3: The Perfect Tenses
+Verb forms, Part 3: The Perfect Tenses